-Our personal enrichment programs are currently on hold.
-We are optimistic that we will be able to resume these programs soon.
-Free personal enrichment programs are offered that focus on issues relevant to our aging population and those providing care as well as programs that These programs are offered to increase knowledge, promote learning, provide resources, and enable all who are interested to be better advocates for themselves, their families, and friends by improved understanding of issues and options.
+Free personal enrichment programs are offered that focus on issues relevant to our aging population and those providing care as well as programs that These programs are offered to increase knowledge, promote learning, provide resources, and enable all interested to be better advocates for themselves, their families, and friends by improving their understanding of issues and options.

 Programs on Estate Planning, Medicare Part D products, and Medicare fraud help community members make informed choices and be wise consumers.
 Programs on dementia, traumatic brain injury, mental illness, and caregiving help by offering information and support.

-Professional workshops are offered with CONTINUING EDUCATION CREDIT for WV social workers through the WV Board of Social Work as Independently Approved workshops.
+Professional workshops are offered with CONTINUING EDUCATION CREDIT through the WV Board of Social Work as Independently Approved Provider workshops.
 These workshops help enhance practice standards for professional caregivers, offer the potential for growth, increase understanding and knowledge in our specific disciplines, and help us remain current with professional issues.
 We focus on Ethics and Veterans' Issues as the two required areas of study for WV-licensed social workers.
 Certificates are awarded and those licensed in other states are responsible for applying with their licensing board for credit.
 Programs are held in-person.

 Do you have suggestions for programs?
 Let us know!
 We want to provide the information that YOU need.
 Whether you are a consumer looking for information or a professional that needs CE credit, we can help!

 We offer information you can take with you (brochures, tip sheets, booklets) or we can offer links to resources online.
 We have limited books and DVDs that you can borrow.
 Let us help you with your caregiving questions!